gmoe/piano_fundamentals/source/chapter1/ch1_procedures/II.22.rst

 mistakes is a very difficult task.

 The number of possible bad habits is so large that they cannot all be discussed here.
-Suffice it so say that a rigorous anti-virus attitude towards bad habits is a requisite to rapid improvement.
+Suffice it to say that a rigorous anti-virus attitude towards bad habits is a requisite to rapid improvement.